-There are two main types of LED drivers (also known as LED power supplies).
-There are constant voltage which are mainly used for LED tape and there are constant current which are mainly used for high powered downlights and ground lights.
+There are two main types of LED drivers (also known as LED power supplies or an LED transformer).
+The constant voltage output which are mainly used for powering LED tape and the are constant current output which are mainly used for high powered downlights and ground lights.

-An LED driver is something that converts the incoming mains voltage of 230V AC into DC and drops the voltage.
+An LED driver is an electrical product that converts the incoming mains voltage of 230V AC into DC and drops the voltage.
 DC voltage requirements for LEDs are mainly 12V or 24V DC which is classed as constant voltage.
 Some LED lights require a constant current supply which is usually 350ma or 700ma.

-Most LED drivers have a standard mains voltage input but the output voltage needs to be specified when ordering.
+Most LED drivers have a standard mains voltage (230V AC) input but the output voltage needs to be specified when ordering.

 This depends on which type of LED light or lights you need to power.
 If you're powering LED tape, you'll need a constant voltage led driver that has a 12V or 24V DC output.

 The wattage (or size) of the driver is determined by the load or total wattage of the LED tape.
 This is determined by multiplying the length of the LED tape by the wattage per metre.
 For extra-long runs you can even link up multiple LED drivers on the same circuit by adding amplifiers.

 Some led lights like LED ground and marker lights are constant current and require a 350ma or 700ma supply.
 These types of products also require specific voltages so it’s important to get them to match.
 When possible it’s better to use the manufacturers recommended products which will have been extensively tested to work with them.

 Some manufactures don’t offer dimmable constant current LED drivers, if you’re looking for one and are not sure if it will work you need to follow these three rules: